 Climate Action SG

-Singapore has designated 2019 as the Year Towards Zero Waste.
+Singapore designated 2019 as the Year Towards Zero Waste.
 In 2017, Singapore generated over 7.7 million tonnes of waste, which is a seven-fold increase from 40 years ago.
 Semakau Landfill is Singapore’s one and only landfill which will run out of space by 2035 at our current rate of waste growth.
 Singapore is working towards becoming a zero waste nation by reducing our consumption of materials, reusing and recycling them to give them a second lease of life.
 Singapore will adopt a circular economy approach to sustainable waste and resource management and strive to close the waste loop, just like how we have closed the water loop by recycling water endlessly.